fgeorgatos/easybuild.experimental/users/pneerincx/README.md

 ## Graphics capabilities - X11 ##

-Support for X11 was disabled as the required libs are often missing from "headless" compute nodes in a cluster, which will cause trouble when you compile on a user interface / login node with X11 libs and then try to execute a job on an execution node without X11.
+Support for X11 was disabled as the required libs are often missing from *"headless"* compute nodes in a cluster, which will cause trouble when you compile on a user interface / login node with X11 libs and then try to execute a job on an execution node without X11.
 If you do want X11 capabilities and the required libs are available on all machines in your compute environment you can enable X11 and it should work without problems.
-You'll need to modify generateEasyconfig.R to enable X11 support by removing ''--with-x=no'' from the configopts.
+You'll need to modify generateEasyconfig.R to enable X11 support by removing `--with-x=no` from the configopts.

 ## System / OS dependencies ##